Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/03_Billing, Payment, and Subscription Service Development Plan.md

 ## Phase 5: Batch Processing Integration
 Following the documentation of docs\content\docs\0_development\mvp plan\04_Subscription Management Details.
 ### 5.1 Batch Processing for Recurring Payments
+- ⏳ Implement batch processing to recognize billing is due and create new payment entries when current billing period ended for a subscription
+- ⏳ Implement batch processing to process payments in status open (stripe integration, then switch status to completed)
-- ⏳ Implement batch processing for recurring payments
+- ⏳ Implement batch processing for failed payments (retry payment, then switch status to completed or failed and count failed attempts.
+Downgrade directly to free plan if max failed attempts reached)
 ### 5.2 Batch Processing for Token Allocation
 - ⏳ Implement batch processing for token allocation and setting new periods for the next month
-### 5.3 Batch Processing for Plan Downgrades
+### 5.3 Batch Processing for Plan Downgrades / Upgrades
-- ⏳ Implement batch processing for plan downgrades
+- ⏳ Implement batch processing for plan downgrades / plan upgrades to the same tier but different plan (e.g. from creator monthly to creator yearly)

 ## Phase 6: Stripe Integration
 ### 6.1 Stripe Setup